 About the Stonewall Bar Association of Georgia

-SBA provides regular opportunities for its members to socialize and network with each other, sharing their knowledge, contacts, clients and information about job opportunities.
-This is an excellent way for attorneys to continue building their client bases and for law students to find mentors and to discover information about job opportunities.
+SBA provides regular opportunities for its members to socialize and network.
+Members share knowledge, contacts, clients, and job opportunities, and attendance is an excellent way for attorneys to build their contact bases.
+Law students are also able to attend SBA events, who often find mentors and discover job opportunities.

-SBA also strives to provide educational opportunities for its members and the community at large to learn about or expand their knowledge about legal issues relevant to members of our community.
-Past educational topics covered have included estate planning strategies for gay and lesbian couples, relevant issues in family law and criminal law.
+Additionally, SBA provides educational opportunities on the legal issues impacting the members of our community.
+Past topics include accomplishing legal name changes in Georgia’s courts, estate planning strategies for gay and lesbian couples, and issues related to family and criminal law.

-Our member attorneys have worked in coalition with other organizations such as the ACLU and Lambda Legal Defense and Education Fund to file amicus briefs in cases that impact our community in Georgia.
-Such briefs have been submitted in cases including ones that overturned Georgia’s sodomy law and secured the rights of local governments and private corporations to offer domestic partnership benefits to company employees and their life partners.
+SBA’s attorneys have also worked in coalition with other organizations, such as the ACLU and Lambda Legal, to file amicus briefs in cases that impact our community in Georgia.
+Briefs have been submitted in cases including ones that overturned Georgia’s sodomy law and secured the rights of local governments and private corporations to offer domestic partnership benefits to company employees and their life partners.

-Another main goal of the organization is to foster and maintain positive relationships with Judges and to educate them on issues that are important to our community.
-Over the last eight years SBA has been very successful in developing relationships with Judges of the state and federal courts in the metro-Atlanta area.
-Each year, many of these Judges attend SBA's Annual Awards Dinner in October, and several have reported that it is their favorite function hosted by any bar association during the year.
+Another goal of the organization is to foster and maintain positive relationships with Judges, and to gently educate Georgia’s judicial officers on issues that are important to our community.
+Since its founding, SBA has been successful in developing relationships with state and federal Judges in the metro-Atlanta area.
+Each year, several Judges attend SBA’s Annual Awards Dinner in October, and some report that it is their favorite function hosted by any bar association throughout the year.

 As a service to its members and the community at large, SBA publishes an online directory of attorneys who practice in various areas of the law and who are willing to serve the unique needs of gay, lesbian, bisexual, and transgender clients.